lucylai96/spring2022/faq.md

 Prof. Murthy will host weekly office hours Tuesday, 2-3:30PM on [Zoom](https://harvard.zoom.us/my/venki.murthy).

 ## Can I turn in my assignment late and still get credit?
-The late policy says that you will get 1 point deducted for every day that it is late.
+The late policy says that you get 1 "free pass" for a late assignment (up to 2 days).
+After that, any late assignment will get 1 point deducted for every day that it is late.
 For example, if the pset is due Friday and you turn it in on Monday, you will be deducted 3 points from your final score.
 Remember, each pset is worth a total of 10 points.
 The latest you can turn a pset in and still recieve credit (with the late penalties) is the Wednesday after the pset is due @ 11:59PM.